FamousMaslina/Opti-P2/readme.md

 	* import subprocess
 	* from colorama import init, Fore, Back, Style

-## Advanced Modding:
+### Advanced Modding
 * If you want to create more realistic apps that takes advantage of OP2s functions, the api has plenty of them!
 * op2api has some variables, used to check if for example, there is certain HW installed or so on...
 	* cwd = Current Working Directory
 	* files = List files in the Current Working Directory
 	* apiverI = Used to check for the API version
 	* gpuC = Can be either True or False, if there is a GPU detected or not
 	* mdC = Can be either True or False, if there is a Modem detected or not
 	* souC = Can be either True or False, if there is a Sound Card detected or not
 	* cpu_module.VARIABLE = Used for accessing the CPU file
 	* mb_module.VARIABLE = Used for accessing the MB file

 * Before that, let's get comfortable with the CPU's variables.
 	* cFreq = Represents the Frequency of the CPU in MHz.
 Every CPU file has this value in NUMBERS!
 	* cFreqS = Is the same as cFreq, but in string.
 	* cFreqUnit = Its "MHz" in string.
 	* Those Variables are used with the prefix cpu_module.VARIABLE

 * Useful Functions:
 	* clear/cls = Clears the screen
 	* check = Check for the API version

 * App Intisialsation:
 	* sleep_timeAppLoad(cFreq) - The longest loading time, used for loading apps.
 (13seconds / cpu_module.cFreq)
 	* sleep_timeInAppLoad(cFreq) - The shortest loading time, used for loading stuff in the app (example from OP2: help).
 (2seconds / cpu_module.cFreq)
 	* sleep_timecustom(sec, cFreq) - Custom loading time (X seconds / cpu_module.cFreq) X Value must be a number!

 * App Installation:
 	* setupprog(progamname, customdirs, customdirspath, checkapi, checkcpu, checksize, checkcpureq, checksizereq, apireq)
 	* programname = The name of your program
 	* customdirs = If there are custom folders needed to be created (either True or False)
 	* customdirspath = The name of the folder
 	* checkapi = True or False
 	* checkcpu = True or False
 	* checksize = True or False
 	* checkcpureq = Number, indicating the min MHz of a cpu
 	* checksizereq = Number, indicating the min KB for the installation
 	* apireq = Number, indicating the min API ver